DarkInventor/easy-ui/README.md

 ## Contributing

-Visit https://github.com/DarkInventor/easy-ui/blob/main/CONTRIBUTING.md to learn how to contribute.
+Visit our [contributing guide](https://github.com/DarkInventor/easy-ui/blob/main/CONTRIBUTING.md) to learn how to contribute.
 It only takes ~5 minutes to add your own!

 ## Deploy